Rock Machine Motorcycle Club: Quebec Biker war

-During this period both groups started to expand into Ontario with both opening several clubhouses.
-The Rock Machine would open three chapters in Ontario (Toronto, Kingston and Niagara Falls), the Loners had aligned themselves with the Rock Machine, holding a party in Toronto in June 2000 that was attended by dozens of "machinists", as the Rock Machine are known in outlaw biker circles.
+During this period both groups started to expand into Ontario, with both opening several clubhouses.
+The Rock Machine opened three chapters in Ontario (Toronto, Kingston and Niagara Falls).
+The Loners had aligned themselves with the Rock Machine, holding a party in Toronto in June 2000 that was attended by dozens of "machinists", as the Rock Machine are known in outlaw biker circles.
 Also in June 2000 before the Hells Angels.
-Not wanting to lose ground to the Rock Machine in the province, Hells Angels opened its first clubhouse and in 2000 and gave a limited time offer to outlaw motorcycle clubs in Ontario(especially Satan's Choice and the Para-dice Riders).
+Not wanting to lose ground to the Rock Machine in the province, Hells Angels opened its first clubhouse and in 2000, and gave a limited time offer to outlaw motorcycle clubs in Ontario (especially Satan's Choice and the Para-Dice Riders).
 There would be no probationary period for Hells Angels club membership and all members would receive full-patch.
-This resulted in 168 members of the ParaDice Riders, Satan's Choice, Lobos and Last Chance "patching" to the Angels.
+This resulted in 168 members of the Para-Dice Riders, Satan's Choice, Lobos and Last Chance "patching" to the Angels.
 Overnight the Hells Angels went from one chapter in Ontario to 14, giving them a massive advantage in the province.
 This gave the Hells Angels 29 chapters in total, with 418 full-patch members in Quebec, Ontario, Nova Scotia, Manitoba, Saskatchewan, Alberta and British Columbia.

-On December 6, 2000, 255 police officers tracked and arrested 16 Rock Machine members and associates on narcotics trafficking charges.
-The "ring", operated by Marcel Demers Leader of the Beauport chapter and National president Fred Faucher of the Quebec City chapter, were accused of distributed more than two kilograms of cocaine a month and generated almost $5 million in profits annually(modern equivalent of $8,347,967).
-Alain Brunette would he promoted to the position of national president, until he became the first president of Bandidos Canada on December 1, 2001, Jean-Claude Belanger would replace Brunette as president of the Quebec City chapter.
+On 6 December 2000, 255 police officers tracked and arrested 16 Rock Machine members and associates on narcotics trafficking charges.
+The "ring", operated by Marcel Demers Leader of the Beauport chapter and National President Fred Faucher of the Quebec City chapter, were accused of distributing more than two kilograms (4 lb) of cocaine a month and generated almost $5 million in profits annually (the modern equivalent of $8,347,967).
+Alain Brunette was promoted to the position of national president, until he became the first president of Bandidos Canada on 1 December 2001.
+Jean-Claude Belanger replaced Brunette as president of the Quebec City chapter.
 Robert Léger would head the Beauport chapter until his death.
-Also In December 2000, the Rock Machine officially became a probationary club of the Bandidos, seeing the division this caused the Hells Angels would approach the Alliance with the offer of a ceasefire brokered by the Rizzuto crime family, which was accepted.
-The truce had an ulterior motive for the Hells Angels as they hoped to halt the expansion of the Bandidos in Canada, especially Ontario.
-The Hells Angels would also convince members of the Rock Machine who did not agree with the "patch-over" to join them.
-The truce would last for only a brief period before hostilities continued.
+Also in December 2000, the Rock Machine officially became a probationary club of the Bandidos.
+Seeing the division this caused, the Hells Angels approached the Alliance with the offer of a ceasefire brokered by the Rizzuto crime family, which was accepted.
+The truce had an ulterior motive for the Hells Angels, as they hoped to halt the expansion of the Bandidos in Canada, especially Ontario.
+The Hells Angels also convinced members of the Rock Machine who did not agree with the "patch-over" to join them.
+The truce lasted for only a brief period before hostilities continued.